Skip to content

 The unique selling point

-The uninterrupted ocean-and-mountain view.
-The oceanfront terrace overlooks the Atlantic with the Twelve Apostles range as a backdrop, and during whale season you may even spot whales or dolphins.
-Another USP is the Cape-influenced menu from Chef Christo Pretorius, who uses Karoo lamb, line-caught fish, and Cape Malay spices in a fine-dining frame.
-Tasting menus (including vegan and vegetarian) come with strong wine pairings.
+The clear ocean and mountain view.
+The terrace faces west over the Atlantic, with the Twelve Apostles ridge behind.
+In whale season, you can often spot whales or dolphins from your table.
+The kitchen, run by Chef Christo Pretorius, uses Karoo lamb, line-caught fish, and Cape Malay spices in a fine-dining style.
+Tasting menus (including vegan and vegetarian options) come with serious wine pairings.

 Live music

-No regular live music in the restaurant itself; the ambience leans quiet and elegant with soft background music.
-The adjacent Leopard Bar (in the same hotel) often runs live piano or acoustic music in the evenings, so many diners grab a pre-dinner cocktail there before walking through.
+Not in the restaurant.
+The room is quiet and elegant, with soft background music.
+The Leopard Bar in the same hotel often has live piano or acoustic music in the evenings, so many diners stop in for a pre-dinner cocktail before walking through.

 The view

-Panoramic ocean and mountain sunset.
-Azure faces west, giving you a front-row seat to the Atlantic horizon, spectacular at sunset.
-You also have views of the Apostles peaks looming behind and to the side.
-On the terrace, you see and hear the waves and feel the sea breeze; inside by the windows you still get the sweeping sea view.
-On a clear day Lion's Head and the Camps Bay coastline are visible too.
+West-facing and wide.
+Azure puts you in front of the Atlantic horizon, with the Apostles peaks rising behind and to the side.
+On the terrace, you can hear the waves and feel the sea breeze.
+The window tables inside still have a strong view.
+On a clear day, you can also see Lion's Head and the Camps Bay coastline.

 Price and booking